-- Final policy and procedural documents approved or adopted by the Authority; and - Such reports of those meetings as it considers appropriate.
+- Draft and final agendas for its meetings; - Final policy and procedural documents approved or adopted by the Authority; and - Such reports of those meetings as it considers appropriate.

 This makes operational the Authority's discretionary ability to publish as set out in the Act3.